 In other words, fixing bugs is par for the course when you’re developing software, because we aren’t perfect.
 The more comfortable you are with creating bugs, finding bugs, and fixing bugs, the better a developer you’ll be.

-Today you have three topics to work through, in which you’ll add haptic feedback, fix many of the bugs in our app, then add a new screen to edit cards.
+Today you have two topics to work through, in which you’ll fix many of the bugs in our app, then add a new screen to edit cards.

 That’s another huge app finished – make sure you share your progress with others!